jbrucker/local-vs-github-merge/README.md

 git mergetool     # I use a visual mergetool to fix conflicts
 ```
-After resolving the conflict I committed the change to `main`
+After resolving the conflicts I committed README.md to `main`
 ```
 git add README.md
 git commit -m "merged locally"
 ```
 Now the repo looks like this.
-Notice that the merge commit is on **main**, not **dev**.
+Notice that the merge commit is on **main**.
+(This is what we expect.)

 ![Repository after local merge](images/after-local-merge.png)

 ## Merge with PR on Github

-On the pre-merged repository on Github, I created a Pull Request as suggested by Github.
-Github reports conflicts and offers to open
+On the pre-merged repository on Github, I created a Pull Request to merge `dev` into `main`, as suggested by Github.

-a "conflict resolution editor" like this:
+Github reports conflicts and offers to open a "conflict resolution editor" like this:

 ![Conflict Resolution Editor](images/github-conflict-resolver.png)

-Notice at top: **Github is merging main into dev** not `dev` into `main`.
+Notice the text at top: **Github is merging main into dev**

 After resolving the conflict and commiting, the repo on Github looks like this:

 ![After Conflict Resolution](images/after-github-conflict-resolver.png)

-Notice the new node on `dev` where the merge occurred.
+Notice the new commit on `dev` where the merge occurred.

 ## PR Merges `dev` into `main`